demisang/yii2-comments/README.md

         return Yii::$app->params['reCAPTCHA.secretKey'];
     },

-    // FOR FIRST RECOMMENDED USE DEFAULT VIEW FILES ADAPTED FOR BOOTSTRAP TEMPLATE,
+    // FOR FIRST RECOMMENDED USE DEFAULT VIEW FILES WITH EXAMPLE CSS STYLES, CUSTOMIZE TEMPLATES AFTER TESTING
-    // CUSTOMIZE IT AFTER TESTING, SO PLEASE UNCOMMENT 'listView', 'itemView' and 'formView' LATER

     // But after checking extension is working you can customize view templates, useful bash copy commands in project root dir:
     /*